 Depreciation and amortization is computed on a straight-line basis over the estimated useful lives of assets.
 The ranges of estimated useful lives used in computing depreciation are as follows:

 Years

 Leasehold Improvements 7-12

 Equipment 3-10

-Depreciation and amortization expense amounted to \$129,204 and \$130,247 for the years ended June 30, 2023 and 2022, respectively.
+Depreciation and amortization expense amounted to \$129,204 for the years ended June 30, 2024 and 2023.